-This Easy Cheesy Creamed Spinach is one of many.
+This Cheesy Creamed Spinach is one of many.

 The garlic and parmesan transform these leafy greens into a rather decadent dish, but you can still say you had your veggies for the day.

-How many times have you had seafood out and rice was over, under, or beside your seafood entrée, nestled with a lemon wedge?
+How often have you had seafood out, and rice was over, under, or beside your seafood entrée, nestled with a lemon wedge?

-We’ve already established that citrus is a natural sidecar to seafood and fish, and this lemon-levitating powerhouse over at Feasting at Home is both vegan and gluten free.
+We’ve already established that citrus is a natural sidecar to seafood and fish, and this lemon-levitating powerhouse over at Feasting at Home is both simple and delicious!

-Even if you don’t follow a specific diet, look at this one like a delicious way to get your veggies in at your next dinner party.
+Even if you don’t follow a specific diet, look at this one as a delicious way to get your veggies in at your next dinner party.

-They are using coriander seeds, caraway seeds and chopped Italian parsley like a boss.
+They use coriander seeds, caraway seeds, and chopped Italian parsley like a boss.

-If this turns out anything like their pics, I’d eat this gorgeous dish for dinner, lunch and breakfast.
+If this is anything like their pics, I’d eat this gorgeous dish for dinner, lunch, and breakfast.

 10. Buttered Noodles